Sydney Water significantly reduces overflow events

 The Solution

-Following the implementation of the Captis solution, the end-user has gained real-time data to assist in the identification of potential sewer overflows, allowing for the proactive resolution of network issues and over 370 potential blockages detected and acted on before an overflow eventuated.
+Following the implementation of the Captis solution, Sydney Water has gained real-time data to assist in the identification of potential sewer overflows, allowing for the proactive resolution of network issues and over 370 potential blockages detected and acted on during the trial period.
 As a result, everyday operations are optimised with less network interruptions and risk to public and environmental health is decreased, representing improved compliance to EPA regulations.

 Sydney Water is now scaling to monitor their full fleet with an additional 15,000 Captis devices being deployed.